EmbeddedOS/embeddedos.github.io/_posts/2024-11-14-QEMU-Build-Custom-ARM-Cortex-M-SoC.md

 512MB of the `CODE` region contains different type of code memories: Flash, ROM, etc. 1MB of Flash memory reside in the region that start from the address `0x08000000`.
 Processor be default fetches the vector table information from this region right after reset.

-The `SRAM` (Static-RAM) region is the next 512MB that contains 128KB + 16KB SRAM started from 0x20000000 and then reserved region.
+The `SRAM` (Static-RAM) region is the next 512MB that contains 112KB + 16KB SRAM started from `0x20000000` and then reserved region.
 This region can also contain executable code.

+Core Coupled Memory (CCM) is a special SRAM block available in the STM32 F2, F3, and F4 families.
+CCM can be faster than the standard SRAM, but it is usually smaller.
+To use, this region need to be define in linker script and configure by user firmware.

 The Peripherals region is used for almost on chip peripherals.
 For example: